School of Education Graduate Admission

 • Successfully completed the Student Impact Project

-• Received an acceptable score from the University Supervisor on the PQDT evaluation
+• Acceptable score from the University Supervisor on the PQDT evaluation

 • Submitted licensure application, transcripts, and certified check or money order to the Licensure Coordinator for processing

-A Level 4 “Completer” has met the requirements above and their licensure application has been submitted to the Virginia Department of Education for processing.
-A “Completer” is a licensed student/alumnus who is employed in the field.
+A Level 4 Program Completer has met the requirements above and their licensure application has been submitted to the Virginia Department of Education for processing.
+A Program Completer is a licensed student/alumnus who is employed in their endorsement area.

-Periodic reappraisal of teacher candidates will be made as the student progresses through the program.
+Periodic reappraisal of teacher candidates will be made as the student progresses through the Teacher Education Program.

-Applicants to the MEd and MS programs must submit the following to the School of Education at Mary Baldwin University.
+Applicants to the MEd (including BA/MEd) and MS (including BA/MS) programs must submit the following to the School of Education at Mary Baldwin University.
 In some cases, depending on program and concentration, admissions requirements must comply with our accrediting agency, CAEP.
 See Additional Requirements for MEd Advanced Licensure Programs section below.

-• Have a minimum GPA of 3.0 from the most recent degree-conferring transcript
+• All applicants must meet a minimum GPA of 3.0, from the most recent degree-conferring transcript

 • Correct, fluent written and spoken English.
 Non-native English speakers must submit one of the following with the minimum score noted: